marytts/marytts-wiki/UnitSelectionVoiceCreation.md

 Converts the label files into the label files used by Mary: halfphone labels (halfphonelab directory)

 **TranscriptionAligner**
 This component will create the allophones directory.

+Note: all of these steps expect a folder /lab/ with all the label files that come from either the EHMM or HTK Labeler.
+The GUI will show green, as if the steps were completed successfully, even if the .lab files are not found.
+It is recommended to look in the Terminal for info on what files are being processed.

 ### <a name="step5" /> 5.
 Feature Vector Extraction from Text Data
 **FeatureSelection**